Hollenbach-lab/MHConstructor/README.md

 These files represent the single, continuous sequence comprised of assembly contigs that RagTag (Alonge et al., 2022) was able to place against the BMH guide sequence, ie; consensus sequences.
 However, for each assembly, there will be contigs that were not able to be placed.
 These likely contain larger structural variants and putative novel sequences.
 As there is no straightforward, high throughput way to integrate these into the final consensus sequence, it is recommended that users investigate the additional contigs manually, post-hoc.
 These unplaced contigs can be found in the file:
 - MHConstructor/consensusHap/unplacedContigs/SampleID_BMH_RT_unPlaced.fasta

 There is a large amount of intermediate data generated during the assembly process that may be of interest to users for optimization and/or developing additional functionality.
-For an example results output directory, please visit:XXXXXXXX.
-Here, you will also find a detailed description of each of these files.
+For an example results output directory, please visit our repository at the Center for Open Science https://osf.io/46y5k/.
+Here, you will also find a description of each of these files.